nadiawangberg/ORB-SLAM/README.md

 # ROS camera driver
 The purpose of this ROS package is to publish a camera stream to the ROS topic camera/image_raw.
 The package has a driver node called cam_driver which takes a camera stream as input and publishes it to the topic camera/image_raw.
 This package also has a folder CamCalib which contains code for camera calibration and .yaml calibration files.

-In this README replace usrname with your Linux username
+In this README replace usrname/nawan/hvaadal with your Linux username

 ## Running ORB_SLAM2
 ### 1. Setting up ROS
 Create a ROS workspace named catkin_ws by following this tutorial http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

-### 2. Clone this repo
+### 2. Clone this repo (camera drivers for ROS)
 clone this repo from github at location catkin_ws/src/.
 This repo will now be a new package in the catkin_ws

-### 3. Getting ORB_SLAM2
+### 3. Downloading ORB_SLAM2
 clone ORB_SLAM2 github repo at your home directory, follow guide, run and check if you have all dependencies https://github.com/raulmur/ORB_SLAM2

 ### 4. Pangolin (ORB_SLAM2 dependency)
-Clone the Pangolin github repo in your home folder from https://github.com/stevenlovegrove/Pangolin and get required Dependencies (see Pangolin README)
+Clone the Pangolin github repo in your Computer/usr/local folder(remember to use sudo).
+Repo can be found at https://github.com/stevenlovegrove/Pangolin and get required Pangolin dependencies (like Glew, see Pangolin README)

 #####Running pangolin:
-cd Pangolin
+cd Computer/usr/local/Pangolin
-*evt drep build som bor i pangolin* mkdir build cd build cmake .. cmake --build .
+*evt drep build som bor i pangolin* sudo mkdir build cd build sudo cmake .. sudo cmake --build .

-### 5. Run ORB_SLAM regularly with monocular example video
+### 5. Running ORB_SLAM with monocular example video
 https://github.com/raulmur/ORB_SLAM2#kitti-dataset

 Run KITTI Dataset example with ORB_SLAM2 to check if things are working

-./Examples/Monocular/mono_kitti Vocabulary/ORBvoc.txt Examples/Monocular/KITTI00-02.yaml /home/usrname/Downloads/dataset/sequences/00
+./Examples/Monocular/mono_kitti Vocabulary/ORBvoc.txt Examples/Monocular/KITTI00-02.yaml /home/nawan/Downloads/dataset/sequences/00

 If you followed step 1-6 and everything ran smoothly you can continune and make ORB_SLAM2 work with ROS.
 If you have issues with step 1-6 you can check the troubleshoot guide at the end of this README.